2025 GSSM Peru Cultural Journey

 DayLocationActivityLodging

 January 8USA - PeruToday the group will travel from the USA to Lima, Peru.
-After arrival, we will settle into our hotel and rest after the long day of travel.Lima Hotel
+After arrival, we will settle into our hotel and rest after the long day of travel.Girasoles Hotel Miraflores

 January 15AmazonWe will begin today by exploring the jungle's canopy by hiking through a series of suspension bridges.
 We will continue onward to a wildlife rescue center, where we may see jaguars, monkeys, bush dogs, tapirs and more, to learn about the work being done to rehabilitate displaced wildlife back into their habitat.
-Later, we will hike around an agroforestry farm in the area before searching for caiman on the river's edge this evening!Amazon Hotel
+Later, we will hike around an agroforestry farm in the area before searching for caiman on the river's edge this evening!Corto Maltes Amazonia Lodge

 January 17Puerto Maldonado - Lima - USAThis morning we will say goodbye to the Amazon basin and begin our journey back to the USA.
 We will take an afternoon flight from Puerto Maldonado to Lima.
-If time permits, we will leave the airport to enjoy a final meal overlooking the Pacific Ocean before catching our overnight flight from Lima to the USA.Airplane
+Upon arrival, we will transfer to the city where we will enjoy our final dinner overlooking the Pacific Ocean before heading back to the airport to catch our overnight flight from Lima to the USA.Airplane

 January 18USAArrive home.Your own bed!